Petrol, Diesel Rates Unchanged On Wednesday

-Petrol, Diesel Prices Today: Petrol and diesel prices are unchanged across the four metros on Wednesday, March 31.
-In Delhi, petrol rates were steady at Rs 90.56 per litre and diesel was untouched at Rs 80.87 per litre, according to Indian Oil Corporation.
-In Mumbai, the petrol and diesel prices stood at Rs 96.98 per litre and Rs 87.96 per litre, according to the state-run oil refiner.
-The fuel rates in Mumbai are currently the highest among all the four metros.
-(Also Read: How To Find Latest Petrol, Diesel Rates In Your City)
+Petrol Diesel Rates Today: Petrol and diesel rates were unchanged across the four metros on Wednesday, April 7, 2021.
+In Delhi, petrol prices were steady at Rs 90.56 per litre and diesel was unchanged at Rs 80.87 per litre, according to Indian Oil Corporation.
+In Mumbai, fuel prices are the highest among all four metro cities.
+Petrol is sold at Rs 96.98 per litre and diesel at Rs 87.96 per litre in Mumbai, according to the state-run oil refiner.
+Petrol and diesel prices vary across states due to value-added tax (VAT).

 Here are the latest petrol and diesel prices across the four metros: